OpenNebula/docs/source/installation_and_configuration/configuration_management/usage.rst

 Versions Override
 -----------------

-It can be useful to control the upgrade process by providing custom source configuration version (``--from VERSION``), target configuration version (``--to VERSION``), or both configuration versions in cases when some version is not known or when user wants to have control over the process when upgrading over multiple major versions.
+It can be useful to control the upgrade process by providing custom source configuration version (``--from VERSION``), target configuration version (``--to VERSION``), or both configuration versions in cases when some version is not known or when the user wants to have control over the process when upgrading over multiple major versions.

 The example below demonstrates step-by-step manual upgrade with versions enforcing (verbose output was filtered):